MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-platform-powerbi-connector.md

 To use Power BI with Dataverse, you need the following items:

 * Download and install Power BI Desktop, which is a free application that runs on your local computer.
 You can download Power BI desktop [here](https://powerbi.microsoft.com/desktop/).
-* * Dataverse environment
+* A Dataverse environment with the following privileges:
-* Must have read permissions to access data within tables.
+   * To access data in a table, you must have read privileges to the table.
-* To modify a table in make.powerapps.com  maker permissions is required.
+   * To modify a table in make.powerapps.com, you must have a security role that includes maker privileges, such as system customizer or environment maker.
 * You must have the appropriate Power BI [license](/power-bi/admin/service-admin-licensing-organization) to build and share Power BI reports.
 * To use the **Dataverse** connector, the **Enable TDS endpoint** setting must be enabled in your environment.
 More information: [Manage feature settings](/power-platform/admin/settings-features)